funnydog/ds-nslookup/README.md

 ### Package for OpenWRT

-To integrate this package in OpenWRT you must make a symlink to openwrt/packages.
+To integrate this package in OpenWRT you should make a symlink to openwrt/packages.
 Then you can select the package in the Network/Utils Section of menuconfig:

 ```